Cooper Rush: College career

-In his redshirt season at Central Michigan, he was named the school’s Scout Team Player of the Year.
-As a freshman, although he began the season as the third-string quarterback, he was named the starter by the third game, after Cody Kater was injured (collarbone fracture) and his backup Alex Niznak couldn't move the offense against the University of New Hampshire.
-In that contest he came in the second quarter and helped engineer a 24–21 come from behind victory, where he tallied 326 passing yards and 3 touchdowns, tying the school record for the longest in history (97 yards).
-He would never relinquish the position or miss a start after the game.
+In his redshirt season at Central Michigan, Rush was named the school's Scout Team Player of the Year.

+As a freshman, although he began the season as the third-string quarterback, Rush was named the starter by the third game, after Cody Kater was injured (collarbone fracture) and his backup Alex Niznak could not move the offense against the New Hampshire Wildcats.
+In that contest, Rush came in in the second quarter and helped engineer a 24–21 comeback victory, where he tallied 326 passing yards and three touchdowns, tying the school record for the longest in history (97 yards).
+Rush would never relinquish the position or miss a start after the game.

-As a sophomore, he played in the 2014 Bahamas Bowl against Western Kentucky.
-By the middle of the third quarter, his team had fallen behind 49–14, but scored 4 unanswered touchdowns and were down by only 7 points near the end of the fourth quarter.
-With one second remaining on the contest, Central Michigan had the ball on their own 25 yard line.
+As a sophomore, Rush played in the 2014 Bahamas Bowl against the Western Kentucky Hilltoppers.
+By the middle of the third quarter, his team had fallen behind 49–14, but scored four unanswered touchdowns and were down by only seven points near the end of the fourth quarter.
+With one second remaining in the contest, Central Michigan had the ball on their own 25 yard line.
 The would-be final play started with a 45-yard Hail Mary pass from Rush to wide receiver Jesse Kroll.
 As Kroll was being tackled he lateraled the ball to teammate Deon Butler, who ran 20 yards before lateraling to Courtney Williams.
 With no space to run, Williams made a quick third lateral pass to leading receiver Titus Davis who ran the final 13 yards, scoring a touchdown that would have tied the game with a kicked extra point and sent the game into overtime, but instead Central Michigan attempted a two-point conversion for the win, which was unsuccessful.
 Had the try succeeded, it would have marked the largest comeback in bowl history and tied the largest comeback in any Division I game.
-His seven touchdown passes set an all-time record for all bowl games.
+Rush's seven touchdown passes set an all-time record for all bowl games.